Build a composable AI Devin

 Step #4Decision Maker Pipe

-The Code Alchemist Pipe is a decision-making Pipe.
-It contains two LLM functions, runPairProgrammer and runDatabaseArchitect, which are called depending on the user's query.
+The Code Alchemist agent pipe is a decision-making agent.
+It contains two tool calls, runPairProgrammer and runDatabaseArchitect, which are called depending on the user's query.

-Create a new file app/utils/call-pipes.ts.
-This file will contain the logic to call all the AI Pipes and stream the final response back to the user.
+Create a new file app/utils/run-agents.ts.
+This file will contain the logic to call all the pipe agents and stream the final response back to the user.
 Please add the following code:

 import 'server-only';